Julietta Suzuki: Career

 She attended her first signing event in Animate located at Takashima, Nishi-ku, Yokohama, Kanagawa Prefecture on May 24, 2009.

 In 2008, she placed Akuma to Dolce on hiatus.

 In 2016, after wrapping up Kamisama Kiss, she began working on a manga titled Tripitaka Torinique.

 In 2018, after finishing up Tripitaka Torinique, she began working on a romantic comedy ninja manga titled Ninkoi.

 In 2020, after Ninkoi ended, she began working on a manga titled Meitantei Kо̄ko wa Yūutsu.

-In 2022, after Meitantei Kо̄ko wa Yūutsu concluded, she began working on a vampire romantic comedy manga titled Oshi ni Amagami.
+In 2022, after Meitantei Kо̄ko wa Yūutsu concluded, she began working on a vampire romantic comedy manga titled Otaku Vampire's Love Bite.